When AI Agents Lie: The Simulated Agency Failure Mode in Enterprise AI

 Ai Simulated Agency When AI Platforms Lie for Fortune 500 and regulated industries

-This deep-dive on Ai Simulated Agency When AI Platforms Lie reflects EPC Group's 29 years of Microsoft-exclusive consulting and the field experience of senior architects who have shipped enterprise environments for Fortune 500 customers across regulated industries.
-The patterns and trade-offs here come from production work, not vendor decks.
+This deep-dive on Ai Simulated Agency When AI Platforms Lie showcases EPC Group's 29 years of exclusive Microsoft consulting.
+It draws on the expertise of senior architects who have built enterprise environments for Fortune 500 clients in regulated industries.
+The insights and trade-offs presented here are based on real production work, not vendor presentations.

 EPC Group publishes practitioner-grade content because the buying audience for enterprise Microsoft consulting evaluates depth, not adjectives.
 Every guide pairs the technical position with how a senior architect would execute it, including the compliance, governance, and adoption considerations that determine whether the implementation survives audit and adoption.